Boards and Commissions

 Board of Adjustments & Appeals

-In addition to the advisory boards, the Village has one quasi-judicial board, which is the Board of Adjustment and Appeals.
+In addition to the advisory boards, the Village has one quasi-judicial board, the Board of Adjustment and Appeals.
 This board deals with requests for exceptions, or variances, to various building codes.
 This board is given specific powers through state statutes and the Village's Municipal Code and only deals with particular issues.
-Authority to act on these items is given to the Board of Adjustment and Appeals by ordinance, delegating council's decision-making power to them.
-Unlike the advisory board recommendations, the decisions made by the quasi-judicial board are final and can only be appealed to, and overturned by a court.
+Authority to act on these items is given to the Board of Adjustment and Appeals by ordinance, delegating the council's decision-making power to them.
+Unlike the advisory board recommendations, the decisions made by the quasi-judicial board are final and can only be appealed to and overturned by a court.